 Solve The Problem

 It is always better to stir the pot, add some superfluous heat and spice so that it becomes hot enough to enjoy.
 So, arguments can spice things up in your boring relationship.
 Remember, arguing can be unpleasant.
-Keep in your mind that your objective is to solve the problem rather than to see who wins the clash.
+Keep in mind that your objective is to solve the problem rather than to see who wins the clash.

-If Emotions Go Overboard Take A Break
+If Emotions Go Overboard, Take A Break

-Again it is highly crucial to stay calm while you are addressing the conflict.
-Yet realistically you also need to understand that someone would definitely become upset, frustrated or irritated when you are talking about the conflict.
+Again, it is highly crucial to stay calm while you are addressing the conflict.
+Yet, realistically you also need to understand that someone would definitely become upset, frustrated, or irritated when you are talking about the conflict.
 So, if you find yourself getting more emotional, take a break to placate and calm down.
 In addition, this way you can save and improve your relationship.

 So, how does fighting help you love more?
-Having precincts about what is acceptable behavior with no yelling or no cursing and screaming can recover a bad fight in your relationship and help you to love more.
+Having precincts about what is acceptable behaviour with no yelling or no cursing and screaming can recover a bad fight in your relationship and help you to love more.
 Instead of seeing disagreements as a peril in your relationship, try to see it as an opportunity and indication of growth for building a stronger bond.

 Share You Feelings

 However, it doesn't mean it works all the time as sometimes your partner does not want to listen to you.
 This might be because they may not understand how serious you are.
 Fighting in your relationship can help you to love more if your are fully listening to your partner without building the case in the back of your head on how your partner is always wrong.
-Sometimes fight can help you to love more when both are seeking harmony and affection in your relationship.
+Sometimes a fight can help you to love more when both are seeking harmony and affection in a relationship.